Students request to "walk early" in a ceremony before they actually graduate for a variety of reasons:

 Important points to remember:

 - Students must apply to graduate for the term when they will meet their degree requirements to officially graduate.
-If a student applies for the wrong term, he/she will have to re-apply for the correct term and will be charged an additional graduation application fee.
+If a student applies for the wrong term, they will have to re-apply for the correct term and will be charged an additional graduation application fee.

 - Students who walk early will participate in the ceremony the exact same way graduating students do.
-Ceremony information posted for graduates also applies to walk early students.
+Ceremony information posted for graduates also applies to walk-early students.
 Students who walk early are responsible for purchasing proper regalia and arriving at the ceremony on time.

 To request permission to walk early (or late) in a ceremony that is different from a student’s official graduation date, they will need to complete this form online.